zaqifathis/BIMserver-doc/Downloading-models.md

 Downloading models from a BIMserver is a two-step process.

+> Note, when you are using a BIMserver client API, you probably don't need to implement any of this

 # Step 1, initiate the download

 The method you call is [ServiceInterface.download](https://thisisanexperimentalserver.com/apps/console/?interface=ServiceInterface&method=download).
 This method returns a TopicId (Long).
 This TopicId can be used to get the actual data described in [step2](#step-2-downloading-the-data).
 This process has been split over 2 methods because the process potentially takes a long time and could produce errors along the way.
 The TopicId can also be used to get information about the progress.